nus-cs2103-AY2223S1/ip/docs/README.md

 ### Data
-The data for the application is stored in `duke.txt` and `dukeNotes.txt` in CSV using base64.
+The data for the application is stored in `anthea.txt` and `antheaNotes.txt` in CSV using base64.
 They may be deleted to purge data, or backups may be made of them.